systemslab/popper-paper/paper/paper.md

 There have been efforts to address the issues in subdomains of the systems research community.
-We believe Popper complements many of these since it encourages a practice (i.e. to follow a protocol) that applies on top of tools that researchers already know how to use rather than requiring scientists to to learn a whole new suite of tools in addition to the protocol.
+We believe Popper complements many of these since it encourages a practice (i.e. to follow a protocol) that applies on top of tools that researchers already know rather than requiring scientists to learn a whole new suite of tools.
 Some examples of community efforts and projects that Popper complements well are the following.

   * Ctuning Foundation's Extended Artifact Description Guide [@ctuningfoundation_extended_2016] is a set of high-level